-The Company has a Corporate Governance and Nominating Committee (the "CGN Committee") comprised entirely of independent directors.
-A primary function of the CGN Committee is the recruiting and reviewing potential nominees for directors of the Company to ensure appropriate skill and experience levels.
-The CGN Committee provides its recommendation to the board and the board reviews and, if found acceptable, approves the recommendation.
+The Company's CGNC Committee is comprised entirely of independent directors.
+A primary function of the CGNC Committee is the recruiting and reviewing potential nominees for directors of the Company to ensure appropriate skill and experience levels.
+The CGNC Committee provides its recommendation to the board and the board reviews and, if found acceptable, approves the recommendation.

-The CGN Committee assesses potential board candidates to fill perceived needs on the board for required skills, expertise, independence and other factors.
+The CGNC Committee assesses potential board candidates to fill perceived needs on the board for required skills, expertise, independence and other factors.
 Members of the board and representatives of the mining industry are consulted for possible candidates.